Pelosi, who decried treatment of Kavanaugh accuser, backs Biden in face of his own allegation

 Senate Minority Leader Chuck Schumer, D-N.Y., has not commented on the allegation against Biden, and neither have most of the women considered to be on Biden's shortlist for vice presidential picks or the Democratic National Committee.

-Reade’s story first resurfaced in an article in The Intercept, where she claimed that in 1993, she was asked by a more senior member of Biden’s staff to bring the then-senator his gym bag near the Capitol building, which led to the encounter in question.
+Reade’s story first resurfaced in an article in The Intercept.
 She then was interviewed by podcast host Katie Halper.
+She claimed that in 1993, she was asked by a more senior member of Biden’s staff to bring the then-senator his gym bag near the Capitol building, which led to the encounter in question.

 “He greeted me, he remembered my name, and then we were alone.
 It was the strangest thing,” Reade told Halper.
 “There was no like, exchange really.
 He just had me up against the wall.”